poorprogrammer/odds-ng-example/README.md

-# Angular example code by Odds
+# Angular example by Odds

-Use as an example and training Angular
+Use this as an example and training Angular.

 ## TODO